 A person’s coffee choice in the morning is very personal.
 Right now, I’m enjoying a blend of Yirgacheffe and Mexican beans – both dark roast.

-Many people have a very specific type, brand, flavor, and even amount they must follow to create their morning coffee or drink.
+Many people have a very specific type, brand, flavor, and even amount they must follow to create their morning coffee.

 After comparing these two types of drinks, there will be some individuals who continue to prefer their chosen drink, but there may be a few who will switch.